-\subsection{Datasets and Parameter Settings}
+\subsection{Datasets and parameter settings}

 We empirically evaluate FIS on the CelebA dataset, an image dataset commonly used in the fairness literature \citep{liu2015deep}.
-We also evaluate FIS on two tabular datasets: UCI Adult \citep{asuncion2007uci} and Compas Dataset \citep{angwin2016machine}.
+We also evaluate FIS on two tabular datasets: UCI Adult \citep{asuncion2007uci} and Compas dataset \citep{angwin2016machine}.

-\subsubsection{CelebA Dataset}
+\subsubsection{CelebA dataset}

-\paragraph{Dataset details} CelebA \citep{liu2015deep} is an image dataset with 202,599 celebrity face images annotated with 40 attributes, including gender, hair colour, age, smiling, etc. The sensitive attribute is gender: $A=\{$Men, Women$\}$.
-We select four binary classification targets, including smiling, attractive, young and big nose.
+\paragraph{Dataset details} CelebA \citep{liu2015deep} is an image dataset with 202,599 celebrity face images annotated with 40 attributes, including gender, hair colour, age, smiling, etc. The sensitive attribute is gender: $S=\{$Men, Women$\}$.
+We select four binary classification targets, including smiling, attractive, young, and big nose.
 For example, the task is to predict whether a person in an image is young ($Y=1$) or non-young ($Y=0$), among other attribute predictions.
-The dataset has been divided into three subsets: a training set containing 162,770 images, a validation set with 19,867 images, and a test set consisting of 19,962 images.

-\paragraph{Hyper-parameter details} In all our experiments using CelebA dataset, we train a vision transformer with patch size $(8,8)$ using SGD optimizer and a batch size of 128.
+\paragraph{Hyper-parameter details} In all our experiments using the CelebA dataset, we train a vision transformer with patch size $(8,8)$ using SGD optimizer and a batch size of 128.
 The epochs are split into two phases: warm-up epochs (5 epochs) and training epochs (10 epochs).
 The default label budget per round, which represents the number of solicited data samples, is set to 256.
 Additionally, the default values for learning rate, momentum, and weight decay are 0.01, 0.9, and 0.0005, respectively.
-We initially allocate 2\% of the data for training purposes and the remaining 98\% for sampling.
+We initially allocate 2\% of the training set for training purposes and the remaining 98\% for sampling.
 Then, we randomly select 10\% of the test data for validation.
-For JTT, we explore 10\% data for training purposes with weights $\lambda \in \{20, 100\}$ for retraining misclassified examples.
+For JTT, we explore 10\% data for training purposes with weights $\lambda = 20$ for retraining misclassified examples.

-\subsubsection{UCI Adult Dataset}
+\subsubsection{UCI Adult dataset}

 \paragraph{Dataset details.}